Frequently Asked Health Care Questions

 Where can I find a comparison of Medicare supplementary insurance plans?

-Dave McDonald is a trained volunteer for APPRISE, an agency affiliated with the PA Dept of Aging and has information comparing a number of popular health care plans in both services and costs.
+Dave McDonald is a board member of Pennsylvania Healthcare Benefits Solutions Program (PHBSP) and has information comparing a number of popular health care plans in both services and costs.

 Also to be considered in the Medicare decision is a choice between a Medicare supplement plan or a Medicare Advantage plan.
 Furthermore, choosing between a Health Options Plan (from PSERs) or the District’s own retiree plan should be studied.

-NAR, twice yearly (usually fall & spring), sponsors a comprehensive program addressing these issues.
+NAR, at least twice yearly (usually fall & spring), sponsors a comprehensive program addressing these issues.
 However, should a retiree be turning 65 prior to our program, contact Dave McDonald.

 You can contact Dave McDonald at nar@naretired.org for further details.